 And don’t cheat on your scores.
 If you blow that 3 foot putt for par, mark it bogey.
-It will keep you frustrated your missed, and you’ll see improvement in your scores.
+It will keep you frustrated you missed, and you’ll see improvement in your scores.
 Same goes for hazards and OB.
 Track penalties and you’ll try harder to avoid them, it will make the game more technical, and you’ll be better prepared and less disappointed at tournaments and weekly’s.

 It’s a no-brainer.
 There’s a reason they say, “Drive for show, putt for dough.”
 You can drastically improve your game with better putting.
 I have a disc golf basket in my yard with distances marked out of 10′, 15′, 20′, 25′, and 30′.
 I also have a stack of random putters that I’ve acquired while trying to find the best feel for my hand and release.
-After trying all the Aviar plastics, a Kastoplast, and Discraft Roach, I recently have settled on a D-Lie DGA Steady #001; I can’t explain it, but the disc just feels so much better coming out of my hand.
+After trying all the Aviar plastics, a Kastoplast, and Discraft Roach, I’ve recently have settled on a D-Lie DGA Steady #001.
+I can’t explain it, but the disc just feels so much better coming out of my hand.

 Get a Basic Understanding of The Rules